clairewild/Chimes/docs/README.md

 ## Architecture and Technologies

 - Vanilla JavaScript
-- JQuery (clicking on grid/block to add/change direction)
+- Canvas
--
+- CreateJS (including SoundJS, TweenJS, and EaselJS)
 - Webpack

 This project will be structured with a webpack entry file, an index.html file, and the following scripts: